 Harvest Moon Review

-Harvest Moon was one of the later SNES releases in 1997.
-It's a Role-Playing game themed on the noble professional of farming!
-If you are not familiar with this series, stay with me - it is not as bad as it sounds on paper!
-This is basically The Sims on a farm.
-So, if you're a fan of simulation and RPG elements, this is definitely worth considering for download on the VC.
+Harvest Moon, a role-playing game based around the noble profession of farming, was one of the later Super NES releases when it arrived in 1997.
+If you are not familiar with this series, stay with us — it's not as bad or as boring as it sounds on paper This is basically The Sims on a farm.
+So, if you're a fan of simulation and RPG elements, this is definitely worth a look on Virtual Console.

-The story starts with you playing a young boy who has been left in charge of his grandparents’ farm.
-In just over two years you must rid the farm of weeds, rocks and stumps to turn it into a beautiful, blooming and money making farm.
+You start out as a young boy who has been left in charge of his grandparents’ farm.
+In just over two years you must rid the farm of weeds, rocks and stumps to turn it into a beautiful, blooming, money making business.
 But that's not all.
-You are also tasked to get married, have some kids and upgrade your house.
-At the end of the game you get a score which is the tally of the number of things you completed.
+You've also got to get married, have some kids and upgrade your house.
+At the end of the game you get a score for your efforts.

-When you've charmed your woman and made her love you, you can buy a blue feather in order to propose to her.
-If you are lucky and she accepts, you will get better meals at home, have babies and experience other fun stuff, like divorce!
+Harvest Moon takes a few notes from the stalker handbook when it comes to relationships, though: you win their hearts by poking around their houses and reading their diaries.
+Once you've charmed your woman of choice and made her fall in love with you, you can buy a blue feather to propose to her.
+If you are lucky and she accepts, you will get better meals at home and have babies to secure the future of your little homestead.

-Summing it up, you go through the seasons planting the right stuff, going to festivals, getting married and hoping you get a cool ending.
-To some this will sound pointless but it’s a game that is greater than the sum of its parts and very addictive once you get started.
+Working through the seasons planting goods, going to festivals and getting married in search of a cool ending; to some Harvest Moon will sound pointless, but it’s a game that is greater than the sum of its parts and very addictive once you get started.
 This is a shining example of the RPG genre and at the time of release it was unique and original.
-With all the secrets in this game there is lots of scope for replayability so you will get your value for money here: even more so when you consider that a unboxed cartridge of this game sells on eBay for around £30 / $60 due to its rarity!
+With all the secrets in this game there is lots of scope for replayability, so there's plenty of value for money here: even more so when you consider that an unboxed cartridge of this game sells on eBay for around £30 / $60 due to its rarity.